 Overall, there wasn't much enthusiasm for the products – more an attitude of "might as well try it".

-Only two of eight pharmacists believed in the power of magnets and recommended them – although one of these took a good look at the shadow shopper's knee and suggested she try some stretches first.
+Only two of eight pharmacists believed in the power of magnets and recommended them – although one of these took a good look at the mystery shopper's knee and suggested she try some stretches first.

 When asked if the magnets work, five pharmacists used anecdotes to suggest they do, pointing out that other people swore by them, or that they must work because people keep buying them.